mimanshu-maheshwari/email-news-letter/README.md

 TEST_LOG=true cargo test health_check_works | bunyan

 RUST_LOG=trace cargo watch -x check -x test -x run

+docker build --tag enl --file Dockerfile .

+# It must be invoked as a cargo subcommand
+# all options after `--` are passed to cargo itself
+# We need to point it at our library since it contains
+# all our SQL queries
+cargo sqlx prepare -- --lib
 ```

 #### Choose Web Framework: